Suggestions for infection control in the homecare setting

 8. Clean and disinfect surfaces including doorknobs, light switches, handles, phones, keyboards, faucets, countertops.

-9. Stay out of heavily congregated places.
 Perhaps consider no travel in the affected counties in Minnesota at this time.
 Here is more information about washing your hands.

 You can help yourself and your loved ones stay healthy by washing your hands often, especially during these key times when you are likely to get and spread germs: